MichaelAblerCode/pay_stripe_next_pagerouter/README.md

-# Stripe Checkout Example with Next.js
+# Stripe Checkout Example with Next.js using page router

-This project demonstrates a simple e-commerce checkout flow using Stripe for payment processing, integrated with Next.js.
+This project demonstrates a simple e-commerce checkout flow using Stripe for payment processing, integrated with Next.js using the page router.
 It allows users to select from multiple payment methods (Credit/Debit Card, PayPal, Klarna) and complete a purchase via Stripe's Checkout.

 ## Features